2018’s Best LED Lighting For Freshwater and Reef Tanks

 – The LED screen for the controls is constantly lit

 Light emitting diodes are a revolutionary concept that has enabled the world to glow brightly.
-They are a lot more efficient than your standard light build and are used in nearly all installations.
-LEDs work in a very similar fashion to standard light bulbs, but with the exception that when the electrical current goes into the diode the electronic chips inside begin to glow.
-These chips last for a long time and also require less power to emit light.
+They are a lot more efficient than your standard light and are used in nearly all installations.
+LEDs work in a very similar fashion to standard bulbs, but with the exception that when the electrical current goes into the diode the electronic chips inside begin to glow.
+These chips last for a long time and also require less power to work..

-There is a range of LED lights that you can get for your aquarium and they range from advanced/high-tech to basic/low-tech.
-The low-tech installments are basic LED lights that can be used to brighten the tank and are perfect for a simple, average-sizes fish tank.
+There is a range of LED lighting that you can get for your aquarium and they range from advanced/high-tech to basic/low-tech.
+The low-tech installments are basic lighting that can be used to brighten the tank and are perfect for a simple, average-sized fish tank.
 They don’t have any fancy equipment or features – their sole purpose is to illuminate the fish tank.
-The high-tech LED fixtures no only light up the fish tank but they can also be remote controlled and customized to accommodate to particular fish tanks, like coral and marine life.
-They can include various colors and settings that allow lights to mimic natural day cycles.
+The high-tech fixtures not only brighten up the fish tank but they can also be remotely controlled and customized to accommodate to particular fish tanks, like coral and marine life.
+They can include various colors and settings that allow them to mimic natural day cycles.

 The process when coral is exposed to inappropriate conditions is known as coral bleaching and can be avoided with proper lighting from the correct LED fixtures.
-These LED lights have a lot of benefits and prevent the coral and reef from being bleached.
-This is because the LED lights can copy the natural rhythms of the day – with sunrise, sunset, and moonlight.
+These lights have a lot of benefits and prevent the coral and reef from being bleached.
+This is because they can copy the natural rhythms of the day – with sunrise, sunset, and moonlight.
 The fact that LED lights don’t emit a lot of heat means the temperature of the water is cool.

-Pair these features with the fact LED lights last for years and don’t require a lot of power to run, you can begin to see why LED aquarium fixtures are used in aquariums.
+Pair these features with the fact they last for years and don’t require a lot of power to run, you can begin to see why they are used in aquariums so often.

-In order for the reef and coral to experience photosynthesis, it needs to be exposed to a lot of light and the light needs to be spread evenly across the tank so that all the wildlife can benefit.
-To accomplish this you want to find a light fixture that has an even, large spread which will cover a lot of the aquarium, activating the algae in the invertebrates of the coral.
+In order for the reef and coral to experience photosynthesis, it needs to be exposed to a lot of light which needs to be spread evenly across the tank so that all the wildlife can benefit.
+To accomplish this you want to find a fixture that has an even, large spread which will cover a lot of the aquarium, activating the algae in the invertebrates of the coral.

-You also want to find a light fixture that emits a light that can mimic daylight (around 10000K) and you will also need to find a fixture that emits blue actinic lighting, which acts as a mimic for sun penetration into sea water.
-A lot of fixtures have a range of colored LEDs that allow the light to mimic the way the light looks when it reaches deeper into the water – producing colors like red and green.
+You also want to find a fixture that can mimic daylight (around 10000K) and you will also need to find a fixture that emits blue actinic lighting, which acts as a mimic for sun penetration into sea water.
+A lot of fixtures have a range of colored LEDs that allow the light to mimic the way it looks when it reaches deeper into the water – producing colors like red and green.
 A lot of these color schemes are pre-set but some let you mess around with the setting to create custom color temperatures.